 The Hartt School

-In addition to our rigorous coursework, you will participate in a number of our performance organizations, including our Baroque ensemble, the Collegium Musicum.
-Hartt’s wide collection of early instruments, including recorders, Renaissance lutes and flutes, harpsichords, clavichord, baroque bows, shawms, and sackbuts, are available for use and provide you with an active and creative learning environment.
+In addition to Hartt’s rigorous coursework, you will participate in a number of performance organizations, including our Baroque ensemble, the Collegium Musicum.
+Hartt’s wide collection of early instruments, including recorders, Renaissance lutes and flutes, harpsichords, clavichord, Baroque bows, shawms, and sackbuts, are available and provide you with an active and creative learning environment.

-Within the music history major, you will choose between scholarship and research emphasis or performance practices emphasis.
+Within the music history major, undergraduates will choose between our scholarship and research emphasis and our performance practice emphasis.
 Our scholarship and research emphasis systematically investigates various elements of music in written papers, employing a rigorous scholarly approach.
 Our performance practice emphasis combines your interest in performing with the study of treatises, earlier performance techniques, ornamentation, and related issues.
 Master’s students may choose among scholarship and research, performance practice, or music history pedagogy for their emphasis.
 Our music history pedagogy emphasis pairs our music history program with Hartt’s music education program for a rigorous exploration of current trends in pedagogical technique and historical methods.

-At both the bachelor’s and master’s levels, students may choose either an emphasis in scholarship and research or in performance practice.
+At the bachelor’s and master’s levels, students may choose either an emphasis in scholarship and research or in performance practice.
 At the master's level, students have the additional choice of an emphasis in music history pedagogy.

 Admission and Audition Requirements